 2. Ouch, this hurts.
 It hurt when I was doing it right; it hurt when I was doing it wrong.
 It hurt before my milk-makers “toughened up” and also when I had plugged ducts, mastitis, and thrush.

 Pro tip: Whenever there is pain, check in with a lactation expert, professional or experienced nursing mom, to figure out if there’s a problem with latch or anything more serious going on.
 Unfortunately, the problems can cause a domino effect of pain.

 3. Nursing makes me SO hungry.
 My appetites and cravings were odd enough during pregnancy, but if I forgot to have my snack handy during those early breastfeeding days, LOOK OUT!

 Pro tip: Don’t get HANGRY, be proactive about keeping healthy snacks nearby.
 I’m talking high-protein, fruits, veggies, everything!

 4. Skipping a session means pumping.
 When I’m away from baby for more than 2 hours and he’s getting a bottle, I’ll need to pump.
 This is true whether I’m at the movies, the mall, a work meeting, or if someone’s bottle-feeding at 3AM.
 Otherwise, I’ll be in pain, leaking, or both.

 Pro tip: If you’re away from baby, have a pump and a plan to use it.
 I pumped every night before bed to make my overnights more restful.
-My friend Crystal doubles her effectiveness by pumping and nursing at the same time; she had great luck with the Philips AVENT Comfort Pump.
+My friend Crystal doubles her effectiveness by pumping and nursing at the same time.

 Pro tip: Stick with it, get support and you will almost definitely get to better days.
 Probably.